 By Naturenomics Team on October 21, 2016

 Team effort at Balipara Foundation helped rescue the Indian Rock Python, approx 8 ft.
-It was found roaming in Eastern Himalayan Botanic Gardens and was released in Nameri National Park safe and sound.
+It was found roaming in Eastern Himalayan Botanic Ark and was released in Nameri National Park safe and sound.
 Forest Department acknowledged the effort and gave certificate of appreciation to the proud team.

 By Naturenomics Team on April 12, 2016